Model-based Analysis and Specification of Functional Requirements and Tests for Complex Automotive Systems: Context

-Based on this technical background, we use the concrete function \emph{timer-charging} to introduce the applied modeling and analysis techniques (Sect. \ref{sect:foundations}) and to evaluate our approach in Sect. \ref{sect:casestudy}.
+Based on this technical background, we use the concrete function \emph{timer-charging} to evaluate our approach in Sect. \ref{sect:casestudy}.
 This function extends the basic charging functionality of the vehicle to allow users to configure properties like the expected state of charge (SOC) that shall be reached at a specific time.
-Therefor the OBC of the BEV communicates with internal (HMI control unit) or external (smartphone app) user interfaces and processes the user input depending on the current charging environment.
+Therefore, the OBC of the battery electric vehicle communicates with internal (HMI control unit) or external (smartphone app) user interfaces and processes the user input depending on the current charging environment.